-Figure 111: VentiMatic Shutter Components
+Figure 120: VentiMatic Shutter Components

-Louver Ships Assembled as One Piece
+Louver Ships Assembled As One Piece

-The VentiMatic Shutter should be mounted on the same wall as the unit ventilator.
+The VentiMatic shutter should be mounted on the same wall as the unit ventilator.
 This neutralizes the effect of wind pressure forcing excess air into the room through the unit ventilator louver.
-That's because the wind pressure will also keep the VentiMatic Shutter closed and prevent room air from escaping.
+That's because the wind pressure will also keep the VentiMatic shutter closed and prevent room air from escaping.
 Since the existing room air cannot leave, excess air from the wind gust will not enter.
 (In contrast, a powered exhauster would "assist" the wind's effect.)
-Same-wall mounting also minimizes "short circuiting" of air flow that could occur with opposite-wall mounting.
+Same-wall mounting also minimizes "short circuiting" of air flow that could occur with oppositewall mounting.

-The VentiMatic Shutter is generally mounted on an Daikin Applied wall louver (ordered separately) which is then used for exhaust (Figure 112 on page 117).
-For large unit ventilators, two Ventimatic Shutters may be mounted side by side on the same wall louver to promote adequate exhaust air capacity.
-The size and appearance of wall louvers and grilles used for unit ventilators and for VentiMatic Shutters are identical and present an architecturally coordinated and pleasing installation.
+The VentiMatic shutter is generally mounted on a Daikin Applied wall louver (ordered separately) which is then used for exhaust For large unit ventilators, two VentiMatic shutters may be mounted side by side on the same wall louver to promote adequate exhaust air capacity.
+The size and appearance of wall louvers and grilles used for unit ventilators and for VentiMatic shutters are identical and present an architecturally coordinated and pleasing installation.

-An ideal method of integrating the VentiMatic Shutter with the unit ventilator is to locate the shutter behind a matching open-shelf or closed-shelf storage cabinet mounted next to the unit ventilator.
+An ideal method of integrating the VentiMatic shutter with the unit ventilator is to locate the shutter behind a matching open-shelf or closed-shelf storage cabinet mounted next to the unit ventilator.
 For example, 48-inch length wall louver can be accommodated behind a 4-foot high storage cabinet.
 The cabinet should be ordered with a slotted-type kick plate to provide a concealed exhaust air path to the shutter.
 This combination will enable a complete, integrated, energy-efficient HVAC and room exhaust system.
-For dimensional information, see "VentiMatic Shutter" on page 53.
+For dimensional information, see "VentiMatic Shutter" on page 47.